Logimethods/smart-meter/README.md

 ### Install the ODBC Driver

 * Get the Driver from http://www.simba.com/drivers/cassandra-odbc-jdbc/
-* Follow the Installation Instructions (on MacOS, don't forget first to instal [iODBC](http://www.iodbc.org/))
+* Follow the Installation Instructions (on MacOS, don't forget first to install [iODBC](http://www.iodbc.org/))
-* Save the Licence file you recieved by Mail (`SimbaApacheCassandraODBCDriver.lic`) into the right location
+* Save the Licence file you received by Mail (`SimbaApacheCassandraODBCDriver.lic`) into the right location

 ### Create a SDN File